 Ways To Adjust Electric Trailer Brakes

-Here is a step-by-step guide to adjust the electric brake controller of your trailer.
+Here is a step-by-step guide to adjusting the electric brake controller of your trailer.
 Since much of the activity will be electronic, you won’t need more than the trailer coupler for the process.

 Step 1: Attach The Vehicle To A Trailer